 For this study, we looked at practice submissions of over 2,000 developers to find patterns of folks who went directly from assessment to earning an onsite interview.
 By learning the correlation between the number of practice coding challenges solved and the pass rate on a coding assessment, we can quantify the amount of practice you need to pass a coding interview.
 According to our data, developers with at least two years of experience, who practiced even just a little (20 challenges) increased their chances of getting an onsite interview by 50 percent.
 Junior developers who solved 20 challenges, increased their chances by at least 15 percent.

-Introducing Cracking the Coding Interview Tutorial
+Introducing Cracking the Coding Interview Tutorial Series

 Quantity of coding challenges is certainly important.
 However, one way to increase your chances of acing your interview even further is by solving the right type of interview challenges.
 We’ve teamed up with author Gayle Laakmann McDowell who wrote the best-selling book Cracking the Coding Interview.
 Together, we’ve curated a video tutorial series of roughly 20 challenges to ensure you pass with flying colors.
-Cracking the Coding Interview coding challenge series is now available, featuring Gayle in 20 accompanying video tutorials.
+Cracking the Coding Interview tutorial series is now available, featuring Gayle in 20 video tutorials.

 In the series, Gayle offers not only video tutorials but also valuable advice, like three strategies to tackle algorithms and a seven-step process to solve algorithm challenges.

-Methodology.
 Our sample of 2,000 developers solved anywhere between 0 to 80 challenges over the last year.
 Here’s the breakdown of the percentage of developers by number of coding challenges solved:

 So, first we divided our sample size between junior and experienced developers.
 We define “experienced” as someone who has at least two years of experience.
 Then, we eliminated anyone with “0” submissions since we don’t know much about those developers.
 They could have been practicing on their own, so we wanted to focus on developers who are active on our platform.